simoncblyth/opticks/notes/optix7-preparation-overview.rst

 * also to remove NPY usage from quadrap/QScint in preparation for CSGFoundry model carrying NP arrays of the properties needed by QScint and QBnd

+* DONE : removed GGeo/GScintillatorLib/GBndLib usage in QudaRap arranging
+  for material props to be passed via NP

+  * but how to do that : do I  want to force use of full CSGFoundry when just want the material/surface props ?

+  * persisted CSGFoundry geometry is really fast and simple, less than 10 .npy arrays in $TMP/CSG_GGeo/CSGFoundry/ so for simplicity of workflow it makes sense to include the bbnd icdf within it and for testing could just load individuals arrays such as $TMP/CSG_GGeo/CSGFoundry/bbnd.npy
+    then qudarap tests would not need to depend on CSGFoundry just its directory path

+  * canonical usage in CSGOptiX has CSGFoundry available, so in that case can directly access the bbnd, icdf  etc.. from CSGFoundry